 Everyone is different but I tend to lose weight overnight when I eat fish especially white fish or shrimp.
 This Baja Fish Tacos Recipe is perfect for when I need to slim down a bit and get back on track without sacrificing my lust for good food.

 How To The Make Baja Fish Tacos Recipe

 In a small bowl mix the spices and olive oil together.
-Place the cut up fish in a plastic bag and add the spice mixture.
-Seal bag tightly removing all of the air and then gently massage the fish inside the bag to evenly coat the fish with the spices.
+Place the cut-up fish in a plastic bag and add the spice mixture.
+Seal the bag tightly removing all of the air and then gently massage the fish inside the bag to evenly coat the fish with the spices.
 You can make this ahead and let sit overnight if you wish or bake the fish right away.

-Preheat oven to 400ºF.
-Place seasoned fish pieces on non-stick baking sheet or on a baking sheet lined with parchment paper and bake for 10-12 minutes or until fish is flaky.
+Preheat the oven to 400ºF.
+Place seasoned fish pieces on a non-stick baking sheet or on a baking sheet lined with parchment paper and bake for 10-12 minutes or until fish is flaky.
 Remove from oven.

 What Fish is Best For Making Fish Tacos?

 Talapia, basa, haddock or halibut are all excellent choices of fish for making fish tacos.
 These fishes tend to be a bit meatier and hold their shape well without crumbling or falling apart.

 I am sure you have heard things referred to as Baja many times but do you really know what that means.
 Turns out there is really no meaning to this word as it applies to food but when it is used it refers to Mexican or Latin-inspired dishes that are usually associated with Southern California Cuisine.
 The fish taco is said to have originated in Baja California which is why fish style tacos are often called out as Baja Style tacos.
 For more on this check out this blog post from Kool1017.com.